MHRA/products/medicines/import/README.md

 ### Setting the correct environment variables

-There are two environment variables which need to be set to run the Import tool:
+There are three environment variables which need to be set to run the Import tool:

 - `STORAGE_ACCOUNT` - The Azure blob storage account to upload documents to;
 - `STORAGE_CONTAINER` - This is the name of the Azure blob storage container to upload to;